FHIR/FSHOnline/README.md

 FSH Online is a web application for authoring [FHIR Shorthand (FSH)](https://build.fhir.org/ig/HL7/fhir-shorthand/) and running the [SUSHI](https://github.com/FHIR/sushi) compiler on the authored FSH directly in a web browser.
 It also runs the [GoFSH](https://github.com/FHIR/GoFSH) decompiler to translate FHIR definitions into FSH.
 It is available on https://fshschool.org/FSHOnline/.

+## FHIR Foundation Project Statement

+- Maintainers: This project is maintained by The MITRE Corporation.
+- Issues / Discussion: For FSH Online issues, such as bug reports, comments, suggestions, questions, and feature requests, visit [FSH Online GitHub Issues](https://github.com/FSHSchool/FSHOnline/issues).
+For discussion of FHIR Shorthand and its associated projects, visit the FHIR Community Chat @ https://chat.fhir.org.
+The [#shorthand stream](https://chat.fhir.org/#narrow/stream/215610-shorthand) is used for all FHIR Shorthand questions and discussion.
+- License: All contributions to this project will be released under the Apache 2.0 License, and a copy of this license can be found in [LICENSE](LICENSE).
+- Contribution Policy: The FSH Online Contribution Policy can be found in [CONTRIBUTING.md](CONTRIBUTING.md).
+- Security Information: The FSH Online Security Information can be found in [SECURITY.md](SECURITY.md).
+- Compliance Information: FSH Online uses SUSHI and GoFSH, which are designed for use with FHIR artifacts conforming to FHIR R4, FHIR R4B, or FHIR R5.
+For more details, see the README files for SUSHI and GoFSH.

 ## Getting Started

 To run the project locally, [Node.js](https://nodejs.org/) must be installed on the user's system.